kaali728/OOP_TestExam/README.md

     ```bash
     git checkout submissions
     ```
-- Create a new folder in submissions with a unique name. e.g. Your "Matrikelnummer", name, a random string, ...
+- Create a new folder inside the "submissions" folder with a unique name. e.g. Your "Matrikelnummer", name, a random string, ...
 - Put all your java files in this folder.
 - Add all your .java files.
 (No .class files)
     ```bash